 About our vessel

 Comfortable accommodation is provided for twelve persons in six twin berth cabins, each with hot and cold water and independent heating.
-Cabins are small, and ladders on-board are steep.
+Cabins are compact and small with 'bunk' style beds, and ladders on-board are steep.
 Duvets, linen and towels are provided.
 There are three seperate toilets and two showers.
 Communal accommodation centres around a large deck saloon with seating and large viewing windows.
 Open air seating is also available, and these are excellent areas for eating and viewing.
 Mobile telephone coverage is patchy and variable.
 There is ample power on board for charging batteries etc. and a tumble drier is availabile.
 Hair dryers are not supplied.
 The vessel carries good water stocks for general purposes.
 Crew accommodation is separate.

 'Full board' includes a variety of cereals and a good choice of Scottish breakfast, lunch (or packed lunch if ashore), and dinner, all prepared by our excellent cook.
 Special diets are catered for.
 Tea, coffee, drinking water or hot chocolate are available, and we also have tea and cakes around 5pm.
 For safety reasons, hot meals and drinks are not provided whilst the vessel is at sea.
 The galley is equipped with gas cookers, microwave, fridge and deep freeze.